 When you've familiarized yourself with the tools and know how you're going to speak to your audience and what value you'll provide for them, it's time to put together your strategy.
 Do some research into what the best times for posting are, and consider using a lead nurturing tool with social scheduling built in-- Automatr is one great example of a versatile tool that will streamline your lead collection, scoring, and generation.

 Next week, we'll discuss how to measure the success of your campaign and what sort of listening tools you can use to monitor your social pulse.
-Until then, for more great lead generation information, consider watching Kylon Gustin's whiteboard series on crafting the most effective digital marketing plan you can.

 What tools do you think would most effectively reach your audience?
 Have you tried implementing any lead generation programs using social networks?
 Let us know in the comments.